marcelus20/tuples-for-Java/README.md

 ### Collectible Tuples4java

 Module comes with the fromArray, fromList, toArray and toList methods.
-When performing the *from* operations, the method won't through, but will return an ```Either<EmptyTuple, Tuple>``` instead.
+When performing the *from* operations, the method won't through, but will return an Either instead.
 EmptyTuple indicates the operation didn't succeed when converting from array or from list.
 ---

 ## To install

-### Regular Tuples4java
+#### Regular Tuples4java

-Check the Regular Tuples4java [README.md](tuples4java/README.md)
+Check the Regular Tuples4java [README.md](tuples4java/README.md).

-### Collectible Tuples4java
+#### Collectible Tuples4java

-Check the Collectible Tuples4java [README.md](collectible-tuples4java/README.md)
+Check the Collectible Tuples4java [README.md](collectible-tuples4java/README.md).

-### Installing from the parent folder
+#### Installing from the parent folder

 You can install the both modules at once by issuing the **mvn clean install** at the parent pom.
 However, for building Collectible-Tuples4java, an external lib called
 [marcelus20/jvalidators](https://github.com/marcelus20/jvalidators#readme) needs to be installed before-hand.
 Check the [Collectible Tuples4java README.md](collectible-tuples4java/README.md) for more details.
 These extra-steps is needed until this lib is available at the Maven Repository.
 ---

 ### Module Class Names